 O-ring and nock may need to be replaced whenever the nock is removed from the shaft.

-2) The "C" lock at the end of battery wire connector is bent open, leaving it too loose
+2) The "C" lock at the end of battery dual loop connector is bent open, leaving it too loose - reinstall battery

-4) The battery Pin O-ring is not installed and the shell is making contact with the pin connector on impact
+3) The battery Pin O-ring is not installed and the shell is making contact with the pin connector on impact - replace the battery

-If the nock still does not function properly after this repair and it is within the warranty period, please call for advice or send it back to Firenock for inspection and/or replacement.
+If the nock still does not function properly after the above mentioned ways are done and it is within the warranty period, please call Firenock for assistance or for replacement.

-In case of Firenock style A, since there is technically no room between the circuit and inside diameter of the nock, weight tube is not recommend to be use in those arrow without the use of Extreme Shock Battery End Cap [XA].
+In case of Firenock style A, since there is technically no room between the circuit and inside diameter of the nock, weight tube is not recommended without the installation of of Extreme Shock Battery End Cap [XA].

 The Extreme Shock Battery End Cap acts as a protector for the circuit from the impact and trashing of the weight tube upon impact.
-Therefore, there is no longer any issue of using a weight tube with any 7 styles of Firenock system equipped projectile with associated Extreme Shock Battery End Cap installed.
+Therefore, there is no longer any issue of using a weight tube with any Firenock lighted nock system with installation of Extreme Shock Battery End Cap installed.

 When your Firenock polycarbonate nock crack, there are usually one of the 3 reasons below:

-Firenock uses the best polycarbonate material and best engineering effort when the nocks were made.
-During manufacturing process, tiny bubbles do can occur and even with the best effort some do escape our QC process.
+During manufacturing, tiny bubbles can occur.
 When this occurs, a weak spot on the nock is created.
-When bend at the nock prongs, that tiny bubble will lead to a crack on the nock, just like a stone chip on wind shield, the nock prong will break off easily.
-Is that is what happens, please send back the nock (just the polycarbonate part) and a new set will be on its way back to you.
+When bend at the nock prongs, that tiny bubble will lead to a crack on the nock.
+If this is the case, please send back the nock (just the polycarbonate part) and a new set will be sent to you.

 change the serving on the string to a thinner one